-I was the youngest of three children born to my mother during one four year span in the 1980s.
-That was when my aunts, uncles, cousins, and grandparents all lived nearby.
+When my brother, sister and I were children our cousins, aunts, uncles, and grandparents all lived nearby.
 Family gatherings were crowded, loud, and hilarious.
 My grandmother's sense of humor infused those gatherings with a warm and charming wit that I still feel and seek to emulate to this day.

 I depended on my sense of humor as I moved through both public and private schools, and was every type of student at one point or another.
-I had spells as the class clown, the straight-A student, the underachiever, the teacher's pet, the quiet one in the back of the class, the outspoken leader, the bully, and the victim.
+I had spells as the class clown, the straight-A student, the teacher's pet, the quiet one in the back of the class, and the outspoken leader.
 This diversity of experience has made me a more sensitive and deeply empathetic individual.
-There's no telling if I was destined to end up so.
+There is no telling if I was destined to end up so.
 Yet somehow, all along, there has survived in me a persistent disposition that seems to push me to always become a better version of myself.

 It is this push that drove my social and intellectual pursuits by the time I finished high school.
 Mining the wisdom of literature and philosophy became almost as important as forging deep and lasting friendships.
 My proudest achievement is knowing that there are five people in this world who consider me to be their best friend.
 I am even prouder of that than I am of being the first in my family to earn a bachelor's degree [in English and philosophy], as well as being the first to earn a master's degree.